Sign up to the Quit plan

 Smoking is a risk factor for acute respiratory infections like flu.
 People who smoke are more likely to get flu and are more likely to have a worse infection than people who don’t smoke.

-Even though coronavirus is a new virus, it’s becoming clear that smoking is a risk factor for coronavirus infection too.
+Even though COVID-19 (coronavirus) is a new virus, it’s becoming clear that smoking is a risk factor for coronavirus infection too.
 And just like flu, a coronavirus infection may be more severe in people who smoke.

 If you smoke, you don’t need to self-isolate unless you have symptoms.
 But now would also be a good time to quit smoking.

-Quitting smoking helps build your natural resistance to all types of infections including coronavirus.
+Quitting smoking helps build your natural resistance to all types of infections including COVID-19.
 When you stop, the natural hairs in your airways (cilia) begin to work again.
 Within 1 to 2 days the oxygen levels in your body will improve.
 Your blood pressure and pulse reduces, which in turn decreases the overall stress on your body.
-All these things are good defences against coronavirus.
+All these things are good defences against COVID-19.

 How smoking increases your risk